Safest Teeth Whiteners

 If you have tooth decay that extends into the nerve of the tooth, a root canal and dental crown may be necessary.

 Dental fillings need to be replaced every 5 to 30 years.
-However, sometimes fillings fall out prematurely for other reasons such as:
+However, fillings may fall out prematurely for other reasons, such as:

 If this seal breaks, decay-causing bacteria and food particles can accumulate underneath the filling.
 This can result in tooth decay and may cause the existing filling to fall out.